lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 ### Option: `share_service_name`

-This option lets you specify the service name the Tailscale Serve and Funnel features will use to present your Home Assistant instance on the tailnet.
-They need to start with `svc:`.
+This option lets you specify the service name the Tailscale Serve feature will use to present your Home Assistant instance on the tailnet.
+It needs to start with `svc:`.

+**Note:** The Tailscale Funnel feature will ignore this option.

 More information: [Services][tailscale_info_services]